-We gratefully acknowledge Yoongu Kim, members of the SAFARI research group and CALCM at CMU and the Microsystems Design Lab at PSU for many insightful discussions on this work.
-We acknowledge the support of our industrial sponsors; AMD, Intel, and Microsoft.
-This research was partially supported by grants from the Gigascale Systems Research Center, the National Science Foundation (CAREER Award CCF-0953246), and Carnegie Mellon CyLab.
+We gratefully acknowledge Yoongu Kim, Vivek Seshadri, members of the SAFARI research group at CMU and the Microsystems Design Lab at PSU for insightful discussions on this work.
+We acknowledge the support of our industrial sponsors, AMD, Intel, Oracle, and Samsung.
+This research was partially supported by grants from the Gigascale Systems Research Center, the National Science Foundation (CAREER Award CCF-0953246, 1147397, 1147388, 1152479, 1017882, 0963839), Intel Corporation ARO Memory Hierarchy Program, Microsoft Corporation and Carnegie Mellon CyLab.